 Online MBA Part-Time Student Enrollment

-The smallest full-time online MBA program is Longwood University, with only 2 students in the program.
+The smallest full-time online MBA program is Lamar University, with only 5 students in the program.
 (Longwood has a part-time MBA program too, but it’s small as well.)
-The The University of Texas at Dallas has a much larger full-time online MBA program with 2,715 students.
+The University of Southern California has a much larger full-time online MBA program with 2,102 students.
 Between these numbers is a range of program sizes.
 One will be right for you.

 - Radford University - 13

 - University of Louisiana at Lafayette - 13

 - University of Wisconsin Oshkosh - 14

 - State University of New York College at Brockport - 14